Japanese dialects: History

-Now Standard Japanese has spread throughout the nation, and traditional regional varieties are declining because of education, television, expansion of traffic, urban concentration etc. However, regional varieties have not been completely replaced with Standard Japanese.
+Now Standard Japanese has spread throughout the nation, and traditional regional varieties are declining because of education, television, expansion of traffic, urban concentration, etc, in a process known as dialect levelling.
+However, regional varieties have not been completely replaced with Standard Japanese.
 The spread of Standard Japanese means the regional varieties are now valued as "nostalgic", "heart-warming" and markers of "precious local identity", and many speakers of regional dialects have gradually overcome their sense of inferiority regarding their natural way of speaking.
 The contact between regional varieties and Standard Japanese creates new regional speech forms among young people, such as Okinawan Japanese.